JardaniWorld/alx-low_level_programming/0x15-file_io/README.md

-This code executes to read a text file and print it to the POSIX standard output
+This code executes to create a file